eurocontrol-swim/predicted-runway-deploy/README.md

 docker-compose up -d
 ```

-The web-app service expects in `./predicted_runway/models` the trained sklearn models you wish to make available as it will use this directory as a bind mount.
+The web-app service expects in `./predicted_runway/models` the trained sklearn models you wish to make available.

 The nginx services expects in `./nginx/secrets` the following files: